UBC-MDS/DSCI_522-Age-and-Unemployment-Rates/doc/age-and-unemployment-rates-report.md

 Dataset
 -------

-Our dataset “Employment: Unemployment rate by sex and age group” was obtained from by www.OECD.org.
+Our dataset “Employment: Unemployment rate by sex and age group” was obtained from www.OECD.org.
 The data was organized by country, year and age group and filtered using only 5 years in the range 2012-2016.
 The age groups used for this analysis are separated into 3 categories; ages 15-24, 25-54 and 54-64.
 This was simply chosen because the dataset used was presented in this way.
 Due to the nature of the question addressing the mean unemployment rates of only developed countries, we omitted developing countries (See Reference \#1).
 The list of countries used from the dataset can be found in Appendix A1.
 One item to note is that male and female unemployment rates for each country and year are taken as 2 separate observations and are viewed as equally important.

 The following is a list of variables that are being used for this analysis.